ritu-19/Machine-Learning-Projects/smartcab/README.md

 ### Project Overview

 In this project reinforcement learning techniques are applied for a self-driving agent in a simplified world to aid it in effectively reaching its destinations in the allotted time.
-Applied Q-Learning algorithm to find the best configuration of learning and exploration factors to ensure the self-driving agent is reaching its destinations with consistently positive results .
+Q-Learning algorithm is apllied to find the best configuration of learning and exploration factors to ensure the self-driving agent is reaching its destinations with consistently positive results .

 ### Install